 Gold is headed back towards slow, relentless appreciation against fiat, but it won't be as slow as you might think... because of the exponential mathematical relationship between Indian wage increases and gold demand.
 The road to $15,000 will be built with one belt, one road, one price-advance brick at a time.

 As citizens industrialize, they play catch up with everyone else.
 Because there are almost 8 times more Chindians than Americans, it's a super-sized version of what took place in the 1880s in America.
 (Given) that the Chinese are the world's biggest gamblers, and Indians are maniacally obsessed with owning all the gold there ever was, is, and will be, the bull era promises to be incredibly exciting.

-One of most overlooked tools in a technical traders trading box is the relationship between gold and global currencies.
-On major exchanges it's most frequently quoted in U.S. dollars, but in a given country, gold demand is expressed in local money.
+One of the most overlooked tools in a technical trader's trading box is the relationship between gold and global currencies.
+On major exchanges, it's most frequently quoted in U.S. dollars, but in a given country, gold demand is expressed in local money.
 When we see gold advancing in dollars, that's important.
 When making new highs in other currencies, it becomes a bell-weather signal in its own right.

-The blockchain-gold-silver nexus - another element to the equation.
+The blockchain-gold-silver nexus - is another element in the equation.

 Over the last year, I have written in this space – as well as in 2018 issues of The Prospector News and The Morgan Report – how the blockchain revolution will affect precious metals' demand and ownership.
 Kevin Vecmanis, in an essay titled "Gold and Blockchain", ties these golden threads together, commenting: